akanalytics/odonata/docs/README.md

 See [Todo](/docs/todo.md)

 ## Credits
-A thanks to my sons - Freddie, Oscar and Hector - for assiatance with graphics, some design ideas and testing the engine play.
+A thanks to my sons - Freddie, Oscar and Hector - for assistance with graphics, some design ideas and testing the engine play.

 ## Links